 The Dark Base Pro 900 is large enough to support the biggest motherboards and radiators up to 420mm in size.
 The case also features total modularity with options for an inverted motherboard layout and even some nifty features like wireless Qi charging and preinstalled LED lighting.

 The worst thing about the Lian-Li PC-011 Dynamic is that its instruction manual is incomprehensible.
-If you already know how to build a PC, however, piecing it together shouldn't prove too difficult.
+However, if you already know how to build a PC, piecing it together shouldn't prove too difficult.

 For the most part, it's a standard tempered glass mid-tower case with a few bells and whistles to make it all worth the enduring trial and error of the PC building experience.
 For one, it has three removable panels—one on the front and one on each side.
 Naturally, this makes for an easy installation.
 Incorporating a liquid cooler in its exposed ceiling area is an effortless undertaking.